LinkesAuge/DuneApp/docs/product_requirement_docs.md

 - To facilitate collaboration and information sharing among users.
 - To offer a user-friendly interface for managing map data and POIs.
 - To ensure data integrity and security through role-based access control.
+- To provide consistent and intuitive filtering and navigation experiences across all interface components.

 ## 3. Target Audience